SrinithiDhandapani/To_Do_List/README.md

  - UI design was given high importance with animations and smooth transitions.

  - Ready for extension with notifications, priorities, and calendar views.

+---

+# This project is a part of a hackathon run by  https://www.katomaran.com